 And if you’re looking for an all-in-one tool to get your website design off the ground, you might want to try a prototyping tool.
-Tools like Justinmind come with built-in web design templates that include all the display features and functionality you need to build a mockup of your website.
+A solid prototyping tool like Justinmind comes with built-in web design templates that include all the display features and functionality you need to build a mockup of your website.
 Templates for prototypes are customizable, allowing you to play around with them and fit them to your design strategy.

 As you can see, there’s plenty of choice when it comes to using web design templates.
 Choosing the right web design template is an important decisions for every UI designer.
 To help you make the right choice, let’s look at five web templates that are quick and easy to get designing with.